 Mistake #1: Using Too Many Images/Graphics and Not Enough Text

 You’ve probably gotten plenty of emails – mainly from spammers – that are full of images (or even just one big image) but slim on the text side.
 While these emails may be pretty to look at, remember that just as email clients weed out spammy text emails, they also block image-heavy/light-on-text ones.

 So, what can you do about this?
 Keep reading:

 - Shrink, shrink, shrink those images down so they don’t overwhelm the text.
 You need balance in your email or newsletters.
 Smaller images can help you achieve this.

 - Use thumbnail images if you need to.
-When someone clicks on these thumbnails, link them back to the Web version of your html email or newsletter.
-This will help you tremendously as the people sent to the Web version of your email or newsletter will see your email in its entirety, images included.
+When someone clicks on these thumbnails, link them to the Web version of your HTML email or newsletter.
+This will help you tremendously, as the people sent to the Web version of your email or newsletter will see your email in its entirety, images included.

 - Don’t send an email that is one big graphic or image file.
 You need text.
 Email clients look for text keywords in emails and newsletters to decide whether or not to let these campaigns through to the inbox.
 A 100% graphics file won’t make it through.

-In the old days of email, it wasn’t a big deal to send out a long-ish newsletter because chances were, the recipient could see the whole version of it in their inbox.
+In the old days of email, sending out a long-ish newsletter wasn’t a big deal because the recipient could see the full version of it in their inbox.
 Not anymore.
 With preview panes dominating so many email clients (Outlook and Windows Mail being just two), it’s entirely likely that most of your customers will see a small sliver of just a few inches.

 Thanks to this, you only have a few inches to woo your recipient into opening up your email campaign and viewing it in its entirety.
 Here are some tips on using the preview pane to your advantage: